-Gateway 5: Rathmines Road / Portobello Bridge
+Southern Gateway 5: Rathmines Road / Portobello Bridge

 This is one of the two busiest cycle routes in the city with existing demand of 760 in the AM peak, and a future forecast of 2,600 in 2021.
-Conditions for cyclists along Rathmines Road vary according to time of day and the level of other activity present, with a Quality of Service score of C, which is better than many other primary radial routes.
-It would be difficult to seek to provide a high-quality segregated cycle route along Rathmines Road as the street also needs to cater for a wide range of other activities.
+Conditions for cyclists along Rathmines Road vary according to time of day and the level of other activity present, with a Quality of Service score of C. It would be difficult to seek to provide a high-quality segregated cycle route along Rathmines Road as the street also needs to cater for a wide range of other activities.
 Extension of the existing arrangement on Rathgar Road, comprising inbound bus lane, outbound cycle lane and two general traffic lanes, is an obvious option.
-Another could be the application of a formal 30 km/h speed limit.
-This may allow for comfortable shared use of the road by all traffic modes and especially for cyclists and buses in a common lane.
-On Camden Street and Richmond Street, southbound cyclists should be accommodated by means of contra-flow facilities along the western side of the traffic gyratory at Camden Street Upper, rather than diverted around the block via Charlotte Way to Harcourt Street and Harcourt Road.
+Southbound cyclists should ideally be accommodated by means of contra-flow facilities along the western side of the traffic gyratory at Camden Street Upper, rather than diverted via Charlotte Way to Harcourt Street and Harcourt Road.